MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-specify-where-visual-studio-copies-the-files.md

 > [!NOTE]
 > The actual links that you see on the page depend on the computer where the page is being viewed and what prerequisites you are including.

  The default name for the Web page is *Publish.htm*; you can change the name in the **Project Designer**.
-For more information, see [How to: Specify a publish page for a ClickOnce application](../deployment/how-to-specify-a-publish-page-for-a-clickonce-application.md).
+For more information, see [Specify a publish page for a ClickOnce application](#specify-a-publish-page-for-a-clickonce-application).

  The *Publish.htm* Web page is published only if a newer version is detected.